SciML/DiffEqFlux.jl/README.md

 ## Problem Domain

 DiffEqFlux.jl is not just for neural ordinary differential equations.
+DiffEqFlux.jl is for neural differential equations.
-DiffEqFlux.jl is the first package to support and demonstrate:
+As such, it is the first package to support and demonstrate:

 - Stiff neural ordinary differential equations
 - Neural stochastic differential equations (neural SDEs)